Price

 In the evening, we will indulge in a delicious dinner at a local restaurant, where you can savour the unique flavours of Kolkata’s cuisine.

-Overnight: The Oberoi Grand, Kolkata (B, L, D)
+Overnight: The LaLit Great Eastern, Kolkata (B, L, D)

 Start your day with a delicious buffet breakfast at the hotel before we embark on a guided tour of Kolkata.
 We’ll visit St. Paul’s Cathedral, a magnificent showcase of Indo-Gothic architecture, and the iconic Victoria Memorial Museum, which details the history and culture of Kolkata.